Zag-Research/Zag-Smalltalk/Documentation/Interpreter.md

 These are not part of the main interpret loop, but are referenced by it:
 ### ASBehavior
 ### ASClass
+- methods - an array of method definitions for the instances
+- instVarNames - an array of instance variable names for the instances
-- flags - isVariable
+- superclass - the superclass
 - name - a symbol
+- format - the format code to use when creating instances
 - classVars - an array of class variables
 - sharedPools - an array of shared pool classes
-- methods - an array of method definitions
-- suoerclass - the superclass
 ### ASMetaclass
-All the fields from class, plus:
+- methods - an array of method definitions for the class
+- instVarNames - an array of instance variable names for the class
+- superclass - the superclass
 - instance - instanceSide

 ## Forced SmallInteger